eugenewebdevs/workshops/workshops-2019/README.md

 ## Before the workshop

-You will want the following things when attending this workshop.
+You will want the following things when attending this workshop:

 * A laptop at full charge
 * Your own [AWS account](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/)
 * Basic knowledge of a least one of the multiple [programming languages supported by the Lambda runtime](https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtimes.html) or a mentioned custom runtime.
 See each workshop for mentiones of custom runtimes.